NebulaAnish/To-Do-List-with-Advanced-Features/documentation.md

 ## Export CSV
 You can export the todo items in the database table by sending a GET request at.
+The exported csv is stored at `export/excel/todoitems` folder inside the api app.

     GET http://localhost:8000/api/items/exportcsv